 Succulents are plants that store water in their tissues, enabling them to live in severe environments such as a desert.
 Many succulents thrive with full sun exposure.
-Once some varieties become accustomed to a low light environment, however, they can remain there indefinitely as long as they are cared for properly.
+Once some varieties become accustomed to a low light environment, they can remain there indefinitely as long as they are cared for properly.
 Because succulents retain moisture in their thick foliage, they require soil that drains well and less water than typical houseplants.

 1. Mason's Congo (Sansevieria masoniana)

 Originating in central Africa, Mason's Congo can grow up to 5 feet (1.5 m) tall and up to 2 feet (60 cm) wide.
 As an indoor plant, it requires little light or water.
-Its wide, dark-green leaf stalks are covered with lighter green spots, providing a statement in any office and the plant is simple to maintain.
+Its wide, dark-green leaf stalks are covered with light green spots, providing a statement in any office, and the plant is simple to maintain.
 Mason's Congo is hardy outdoors in USDA hardiness zone 10.

 2. Jade Plant (Crassula ovata)